CITES And African Trophies

 Australian Government Department of the Environment, Water, Heritage and the Arts

 In Australia, the export and import of wildlife and wildlife products is regulated under Part 13A of the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act), which is administered by the Department of the Environment, Water, Heritage and the Arts.
+Australia has instituted strict domestic measures when it comes to allowing import of African hunting trophies.

-Useful Australian Government Resources
+Australian Government Resources

 European Union Wildlife Trade Regulations